-Dyslexia Font # 2: Dyslexia Easy Font
+Dyslexic Font # 2: Dyslexia Easy Font

 When letters turn and flip they are still legible.
-When using this Dyslexia Fonts be sure to include this one.
+When using this Dyslexic Fonts be sure to include this one.
 Dyslexia Easy Font is Top Heavy and Bottom heavy affecting better concentration to the Reader.

 This Font has a square ‘b’ and a looped ‘p’.
 Instead of getting b, p and d mixed up, reading them is easy.
 If you see the b upside down it can still be read because it is squared.
 The only letter in this font to have a loop is the p, making it easier to read.